gSchool/TTP-EXCEL-CONTENT/excel-lessons/data-importing.md

 **Notes:**

-* Import the [cars.json data](https://think.cs.vt.edu/corgis/json/cars/cars.html) data into Excel.
+* Import the [cars.json](https://think.cs.vt.edu/corgis/json/cars/cars.html) data into Excel.
 * Work in pairs.

 **Instructions:**

-1. Download the [cars.json data](https://think.cs.vt.edu/corgis/json/cars/cars.html) JSON file.
+1. Download the [cars.json](https://think.cs.vt.edu/corgis/json/cars/cars.html) data JSON file.
 2. Convert the file to a CSV or other delimited file.
 3. Load data from the resulting CSV or delimited file into an Excel worksheet tab.
 4. For optional learning: